Home » What will Canada’s New Accessibility Law 2018 look like?

 Common people’s account

-John Rae hears many problems from his fellow disabled people that prevent them to travel without accessibility barriers.
-As visually impaired, he argues that every time he has to rely on flustered airline counter staff to help him check-in.
+John Rae hears many problems from his fellow disabled people that prevent them from traveling without accessibility barriers.
+As visually impaired, he argues that every time he has to rely on flustered airline counter staff to help him check in.

 Broad standards